 - Assistant coaches are also encouraged to enroll in the online classes offered.

-*The online classes by themselves does not meet the coaching requirements
+*The online classes by themselves do not meet the coaching requirements.

 How do I receive training?